 The research suggested that adding progesterone to standard treatment with tamoxifen or an aromatase inhibitor could increase the effectiveness of treatment for this subtype of breast cancer, while possibly also lowering toxicity.

-Cancer Research UK reports that these findings are now going to be investigated in three clinical trials that are set to begin.
+Those findings are now going to be investigated in three clinical trials, according to a recent report by Cancer Research UK.

 In addition to possibly increasing the effectiveness of existing anti-estrogen therapies, and maybe also lowering toxicity, another benefit of this potential treatment approach is that it involves existing drugs that are already well understood and widely used–and whose cost is low.